Folkestone Groomers Directory

 Is it normal for my dog to mat more in certain weather conditions?

 Yes, humid and wet conditions significantly increase matting risk.
 Moisture causes hair to swell and tangle more easily.
 In Folkestone's coastal climate, pay extra attention to drying your dog thoroughly after walks in wet conditions.
+Salt air can also make coats more prone to tangling.

 Conclusion